KidusAgonafer/ticket-lifecycle/README.md

 ## **Results**
 - A fully completed osTicket system capable of handling end-user tickets and resolving them like real-life scenarios.

-## **Screenshots Results**
+## **Results with Screenshots**
 *Below are screenshots of one scenario that illustrates an emergency where end users fail to access resources.
-Other scenarios can be created as well*
+Scroll further for other common scenarios*
 <p>End user created and submitted a ticket</p>
 <div align="center"> <img src="https://github.com/user-attachments/assets/ceeb9046-ee53-496b-ad1f-717ec53fb1d5" alt="image" style="max-width:100%; height:auto;"/>
 </div>